davisgary/openlabel/README.md

 - AI features may rely on API keys (for example OpenAI).
 Check the `app/api/openai/route.ts` and the project environment variables, and add any required keys to your environment (for example via `.env.local`).
 - Product lookup can be backed by third-party product APIs; add keys or adjust the server routes in `app/api/product/route.ts` if necessary.

-## Data sources
+## Roadmap & Todos

-- The repository contains helper data files in `lib/` used for additive and e-number lookups.
+- [ ] Explore additional data sources for missing product data.